Is Laos Safe for Solo Female Travelers?

 Solo travel experience

-I was there solo a few months ago and felt safe as a solo female traveler.
-I went to Luang Prabang (caught a slow boat from Thailand).
-There are cute cafes and French eateries all around and heaps of temples, very zen.
+I was there alone a few months ago and felt safe as a solo traveler.
+I went to Luang Prabang (I caught a free boat from Thailand).
+There are plenty of charming cafes and French restaurants in the area, as well as many temples, very zen.
 It's very similar to Cambodia.

 Posted: July 10, 2023